Larry Yount: Houston and beyond

-Younger Younts
+Personal life

+Larry is the older brother of Robin Yount, a member of the National Baseball Hall of Fame.

 Larry's son Austin Yount was drafted in the 12th round by the Los Angeles Dodgers in 2008.
 He had a solid year with the rookie-league Ogden Raptors that year, batting .301.
 His average slipped to .257 with Odgen in 2009, however, and plummeted to .152 in 2010.
 In 2011, Austin Yount played for the Winston-Salem Dash, a Class A affiliate in the Chicago White Sox organization, where he batted .214; he has not appeared on a pro baseball roster since.

-Meanwhile, Larry's nephew (and Robin's son) Dustin Yount played ten years in the Orioles and Dodgers organizations (and was a teammate of Austin's at Inland Empire in 2010), but never made it past AA ball, with a career batting average of .261.
+Larry's nephew (and Robin's son) Dustin Yount played ten years in the Orioles and Dodgers organizations (and was a teammate of Austin's at Inland Empire in 2010), but never made it past AA ball, with a career batting average of .261.

+The Baseball Project, a musical supergroup, included a song called "Larry Yount" on their 2014 album 3rd.
+Steve Wynn wrote the song after a curator at the Baseball Hall of Fame mentioned Yount's story to the band.
+The song is based loosely on Yount's brief major league career.